-Your drinking water comes from the Potomac River and Goose Creek.
+Your drinking water comes from the Potomac River and as needed Goose Creek.
 The Potomac River is augmented by reservoirs in Maryland, Virginia, and West Virginia through a shared supply agreement with neighboring water providers.
 Goose Creek receives water from Beaverdam Reservoir and Goose Creek Reservoir.
 Beaverdam Reservoir fills Goose Creek Reservoir when water levels get low and vice versa.
-Your drinking water from the Potomac River was fully treated by our wholesaler, Fairfax Water, and your drinking water from Goose Creek was fully treated by Loudoun Water.
+Your drinking water from the Potomac River was fully treated by Loudoun Water and by our wholesaler, Fairfax Water.
+Drinking water from Goose Creek can be fully treated by Loudoun Water if supplemental drinking water is required.